Lord Charles Beresford: As admiral

 Beresford remained an MP until 1916, after he retired from the navy in 1911.
-In January 1916, he resigned from the Common for the fourth and final time, again becoming Crown Steward and Bailiff of the Manor of Northstead, and was raised to the peerage as Baron Beresford of Metemmeh and of Curraghmore in the County of Waterford.
+In January 1916, he resigned from the Commons for the fourth and final time, again becoming Crown Steward and Bailiff of the Manor of Northstead, and was raised to the peerage as Baron Beresford of Metemmeh and of Curraghmore in the County of Waterford.
 In October 1910, The Boy Scouts Association established a Sea Scout Branch and Beresford accepted the post of Chief Sea Scout.
 Together with Warington Baden-Powell, he devised the training scheme for the new section.

 Death and funeral

 Lord Beresford died in 1919 at Langwell, Berriedale, Caithness, at the age of 73, at which point his title became extinct.
 After a ceremonial funeral at St Paul's Cathedral, he was buried at Putney Vale Cemetery, south London.

 Foreign honours

 Besides his peerage, Lord Beresford also held a number of foreign honours: